The human eye is a spectacularly complex organ that is fascinating to behold. Take a closer look at the structure and function of your eyes.

 About every 90 minutes there’s new fluid going in and old fluid coming out.

-We also have several chambers in the eye.
-The eye is not just one big balloon filled with water.
-We have something called an anterior chamber in front of the iris and a posterior chamber that’s right behind the iris, all of which are surrounding the lens and are in front.
+The eye also has several chambers; it’s not just one big balloon filled with water.
+In front of the iris is the anterior chamber and a posterior chamber that sits right behind the iris, all of which are surrounding the lens and are in front.
 These chambers are filled with something called the aqueous humor—a very rubbery solution that exchanges rapidly.
 About every 90 minutes there’s new fluid going in and old fluid coming out.
-It bathes the lens and uveal tract and the cornea with a fresh supply of nutrients and oxygen all the time, in lieu of a blood supply.
+It bathes the lens and uveal tract and the cornea with a fresh supply of nutrients and oxygen all the time, in place of a blood supply.

 The rest of the globe is filled with something called the vitreous, and the vitreous is not so watery, it’s much more jellylike.
 The vitreous does not exchange.
 You have most of the vitreous that you’re going to have for your whole life.
 It’s not like the aqueous humor.
 What it does is it presses against the very delicate, filmy retina, keeping the retina under pressure all the time, flat against the surface where it needs to be.

 What happens when there’s an error there?
-For example, if you have an injury—sudden acceleration, blunt injury to the eye—you can get bleeding or just deceleration that can tear a piece of the retina off the back wall, off the choroids, and have a flowing out into the eye, bulging out.
-Now, this may disrupt its blood supply and that area of the retina may die.
-You’ll have a bigger, different blind spot in that portion.
+For example, if you have an injury—sudden acceleration, blunt injury to the eye—you can get bleeding or just deceleration that can tear a piece of the retina off the back wall or the choroids, and have a flowing out into the eye, bulging out.
+This may disrupt its blood supply and that area of the retina may die, leaving a bigger, different blind spot in that portion.

-We measure people’s visual fields.
+Ophthalmologists measure people’s visual fields.
 A person looks at a blank screen with a grid on it and looks straight ahead.
-The doctor brings in different colored objects and the person tells him when he or she sees it, and the doctor can measure the shape of the visual field and detect blind spots.
-Also we have machines that can do that now.
+The doctor brings in different colored objects and the person tells him when he or she sees it.
+With that information, the doctor can measure the shape of the visual field and detect blind spots.
+Machines can do that measurement now as well.

-If the retina comes off, even if it does not become devascularized and it still has the ability to function, it would be as if you hung a sheet to see a movie and somebody made a bulge in that sheet.
-It would really distort the vision in that part of the eye.
-So you would have blurred vision.
+If the retina comes off, even if it does not become devascularized and it still can function, it would be as if you hung a sheet to see a movie and somebody made a bulge in that sheet.
+It would distort the vision in that part of the eye, leaving you with blurred vision.
 The lens, after all, is using its ability as a focusing agent to focus a point of light precisely on each point of the retina.
 Once you move the retina, the lens is still focusing on where it thinks the retina is, and you have blurred vision in that area.